Extended usage¶

 To define the type of fault, we keep on the convention described in the Pecube’s documentation.
 To define a thrust the velocity has to be negative, a positive velocity means a normal fault (i.e., ‘velo’ in the table).

-The order you define the position of the points of the fault(s) matters.
-The convention is that the fault geometry is defined to the right of the strike of the fault (see Pecube’s documentation for more details)
+The order you define the position of the geometry points of the fault(s) matters.
+The convention is that the rock advection is set on the bloc to the right-hand side of the fault (see Pecube’s documentation for more details)

-Figure 12.
-“Tectonic” tab where to provide parameters related to kinematic of rock uplift.
+Figure 13.
+“Tectonic” tab where to provide parameters related to kinematic of rock uplift.¶

 Note